Kelly Ripa Honors Her Favorite ‘Galentines’ In Sweet Instagram Share

-Talk show host Kelly Ripa honored her favorite “galentines,” girls who are valentines, in a sweet Instagram share posted to the social media site.
-The Live with Kelly and Ryan host shared a sequence of 10 images where she honored the most important women in her life.
+Talk show host Kelly Ripa honored her favorite “galentines,” girls who are valentines, in a sweet Instagram post.
+The Live with Kelly and Ryan host shared 10 images that honored the most important women in her life.

-Kelly took a moment to remember and enjoy the friendships she has made over the years that have encouraged, inspired and brought her joy.
+Kelly took a moment to remember and enjoy the friendships she has made over the years that have encouraged, inspired, and brought her joy.

 The first in the sequence featured Live with Kelly and Ryan producer Lori Schulweis on Kelly’s left and friend Jan Wiener on her right.
 The three women are standing together during what appears to be a tropical taping of the talk show.
 Kelly is breathtaking in a slim-cut bright green dress with a turtleneck and interesting piping on the garment.

-The second image in the sequence, a black and white pic, honored whom Kelly once called in an Instagram post the “greatest mother, wife, sister, daughter, aunt, friend and captain,” Gretchen Randolph.
+The second image, a black-and-white pic, honored whom Kelly once called in an Instagram post the “greatest mother, wife, sister, daughter, aunt, friend and captain,” Gretchen Randolph.
 Kelly then shared an image that showed off her gorgeous daughter Lola Consuelos, who stood head-to-head with longtime pal Elsa Collins.

 The appreciation posts continued in the fun sequence of photos.
 Kelly was seen posing in front of a brick wall alongside designer Pamela Newman and baker Claudia Bell and laughing in a sweet throwback pic with pal Lauren Travaglione.